Bob Woodward

 Robert Upshur Woodward (born March 26, 1943) is an American investigative journalist.
-He started working for The Washington Post as a reporter in 1971 and now holds the title of associate editor.
+He started working for The Washington Post as a reporter in 1971 and now holds the honorific title of associate editor there, though the Post no longer employs him.

 While a reporter for The Washington Post in 1972, Woodward teamed up with Carl Bernstein, and the two did much of the original news reporting on the Watergate scandal.
 These scandals led to numerous government investigations and the eventual resignation of President Richard Nixon.
-The work of Woodward and Bernstein was called "maybe the single greatest reporting effort of all time" by longtime journalism figure Gene Roberts.
+The work of Woodward and Bernstein was called "maybe the single greatest reporting effort of all time" by longtime journalist and former editor of The New York Times Gene Roberts.

 Woodward continued to work for The Washington Post after his reporting on Watergate.
-He has written 21 books on American politics and current affairs, 13 of which have topped best-seller lists.
+Since 1974, he has written 21 books on American politics and current affairs, 14 of which have topped best-seller lists.

 Early life, education and naval service

 Woodward was born in Geneva, Illinois, the son of Jane (née Upshur) and Alfred E. Woodward, a lawyer who later became chief judge of the 18th Judicial Circuit Court.
 He was raised in nearby Wheaton, Illinois, and educated at Wheaton Community High School (WCHS), a public high school in the same town.
 His parents divorced when he was twelve, and he and his brother and sister were raised by their father, who subsequently remarried.

-Following graduation from WCHS in 1961, Woodward enrolled in Yale College with a Naval Reserve Officers Training Corps (NROTC) scholarship and studied history and English literature.
+Following graduation from WCHS in 1961, Woodward enrolled in Yale University with a Naval Reserve Officers Training Corps (NROTC) scholarship and studied history and English literature.
 While at Yale, Woodward joined the Phi Gamma Delta fraternity and was a member of Book and Snake.
 He received his B.A. degree in 1965.

+Naval service

-After Yale, Woodward began a five-year tour of duty in the United States Navy.
+After Yale, Woodward began a five-year tour of duty in the United States Navy, working as a communications officer.
+Woodward has sometimes been cited as working in intelligence, but this is mistaken.
 During his service in the Navy, Woodward served aboard the USS Wright, and was one of two officers assigned to move or handle nuclear launch codes the Wright carried in its capacity as a National Emergency Command Post Afloat (NECPA).
 At one time, he was close to Admiral Robert O. Welander, being communications officer on the USS Fox under Welander's command.

 Career

+Early career

 After being discharged as a lieutenant in August 1970, Woodward was admitted to Harvard Law School but elected not to attend.
 Instead, he applied for a job as a reporter for The Washington Post while taking graduate courses in Shakespeare and international relations at George Washington University.
-Harry M. Rosenfeld, the Post's metropolitan editor, gave him a two-week trial but did not hire him because of his lack of journalistic experience.
+Harry M. Rosenfeld, the Post's metropolitan editor, gave him a two-week trial, but did not hire him because of his lack of journalistic experience.
 After a year at the Montgomery Sentinel, a weekly newspaper in the Washington, D.C., suburbs, Woodward was hired as a Post reporter in 1971.